SPINAL TUMOR

 Causes

-Why most these tumors develop is not clear.
+Why most of these tumors develop is not clear.
 However, experts think that defective genes might play a crucial role here.
-However, it’s generally not clear whether or not such genetic flaws are inherited, or simply develop over time.
+However, it’s generally not clear whether or not such genetic flaws are inherited or simply develop over time.
 They might be the result of exposure to certain chemicals or other environmental elements as well.
 However, spinal cord tumors are often associated with inherited syndromes, for example, neurofibromatosis 2, von Hippel-Lindau disease, etc.

 Diagnosis